Applying for the NDIS – what to do and where to get help

 - flag future treatments and therapies you might be able to try and what outcomes could be expected

 You’ll also need to provide proof of your age and residency.
 You can do this with your existing Centrelink record (if you’re a current Centrelink customer).
+Alternatively, for proof of age, you can provide a copy of your birth certificate, passport, driver’s licence, or proof of age card.

 If your access request is successful, the NDIA will contact you to set up a planning meeting to discuss your needs.

-Requesting plan management
+Next steps: requesting plan management

 - manage your budget